 Make breakfast a breeze with this Strawberry Rhubarb Baked Oatmeal.
-This strawberry rhubarb recipe is the perfect healthy breakfast that’s packed with fiber, protein, and will satisfy your sweet tooth while keeping you full until lunchtime!
+This strawberry rhubarb recipe is the perfect healthy breakfast that’s packed with fiber and protein.

 Before we gush any more about this healthy breakfast recipe, can we chat more about rhubarb for a second?

 Rhubarb is the fleshy edible stalks of the rhubarb plant.
 It is one of the first seasonal vegetables (yes, rhubarb is a vegetable, not a fruit) of the season that you can harvest.